ClinicalTrials.Veeva

 About

-The present First-In-Human (FIH) study (JUV-161-101) aims to assess the safety, tolerability, and pharmacokinetics (PK) of single subcutaneous (SC) doses of JUV-161 in healthy volunteers.
+The present First-In-Human (FIH) study (JUV-161-101) aims to assess the safety, tolerability, and pharmacokinetics (PK) of single and multiple subcutaneous (SC) doses of JUV-161 in healthy volunteers.
 The study design is well-established for FIH studies and appropriate to assess the preliminary safety and tolerability of new drug candidates.

 Full description

-For dosing, consideration of all relevant information obtained from in vitro and nonclinical toxicity studies was used to estimate no observed adverse effect levels (NOAELs) and a human equivalent dose (HED).
+Enrollment in the SAD portion of the study will include up to 6 cohorts of 8 healthy adult volunteer subjects each of whom will receive a single dose of study drug (JUV-161, n=6; placebo, n=2).
+Enrollment in the MAD portion of the study will include up to 3 cohorts of 8 healthy adult volunteer subjects each of whom will receive multiple doses of study drug (JU161, n=6; placebo=2) For dosing, consideration of all relevant information obtained from in vitro and nonclinical toxicity studies was used to estimate no observed adverse effect levels (NOAELs) and a human equivalent dose (HED).
 Data from a 1-month non-human primate (cynomolgus monkeys) GLP study indicated that the NOAEL (HED) was ≥ 10 mg/kg.
 Using data from this study, modeling predicts that in humans the time to maximal concentration (Tmax) of JUV-161 will be 30-36 hours and the expected half-life (T1/2) of JUV-161 in humans will be approximately 80 hours.

 Based on this information, the planned starting dose of JUV-161 0.10 mg/kg was selected to mitigate known, unknown or theoretical risks associated with administration of JUV-161.
-Sentinel dosing will be implemented within each cohort as an additional safety measure to enable detection of possible acute safety risk(s).
+Sentinel dosing will be implemented within each SAD cohort as an additional safety measure to enable detection of possible acute safety risk(s).

-In each cohort, 2 subjects (1 JUV-161 and 1 placebo) will receive Study Drug on Study Day 1 (sentinel dosing).
+In each SAD cohort, 2 subjects (1 JUV-161 and 1 placebo) will receive Study Drug on Study Day 1 (sentinel dosing).
 Following administration of study drug, a 72-hour period will be observed to detect the occurrence of reactions or significant adverse events (AEs).
 If safety and tolerability results are acceptable, 3 subjects will be dosed on Study Day 4.
 Following an additional 72-hour period and assuming no significant safety issues are identified, the final 3 subjects will be dosed on Study Day 7.

-On Study Day 3 of each Cohort, the DMC SRC will review available clinical (including adverse events) and laboratory data from the Sentinel Dosing group to assess initial safety and tolerability of study drug.
+On Study Day 3 of each SAD Cohort, the DMC SRC will review available clinical (including adverse events) and laboratory data from the Sentinel Dosing group to assess initial safety and tolerability of study drug.
 Assuming no safety issues are identified, dosing will proceed as described above.

 On Study Days 28 through 35 of each Cohort, after completion of dosing for each subject in the Cohort, the SRC will review available clinical (including adverse events) and laboratory data to assess initial safety and tolerability of study drug.
 The review will include clinical, laboratory and (as available) pharmacokinetic data through 20 days after administration of Study Drug to the final 3 subjects in the Cohort.
 This period includes, and extends beyond, the predicted 5 half-lives of serum concentration following administration of JUV-161 for all subjects.
 Assuming no safety issues are identified, dosing for the subsequent Cohort may be initiated.